 Best practice for property owners is to include your Parcel ID (PID) on your check.

-Update your contact information whenever there is a change.
-If you need to change your address, you will find the form https://www.wilmotnh.org/permits-forms/ and send it to Assessing Department, Town of Wilmot, NH, PO Box 72, Wilmot NH 03287.
+Update your contact information whenever there is a change!
+If you need make a change, you will find the form https://www.wilmotnh.org/permits-forms/ and send it to Assessing Department, Town of Wilmot, NH, PO Box 72, Wilmot NH 03287.
 You may also complete the form including your signature and email to [email protected]

 Property information can be found on the website at Wilmotnh.org and selecting ASSESSMENT DATA REVIEW ONLINE.